Skip to main content

 This molecular mechanism has direct and measurable clinical consequences.
 Studies have demonstrated that men with shorter CAG repeats exhibit a more robust response to TRT across multiple domains.
 For example, improvements in lean body mass, fat reduction, and even erythropoietic response are more pronounced in this group.

-The Endocrine Society’s guidelines recommend monitoring hematocrit levels in men on TRT due to the risk of erythrocytosis.
+The Endocrine Society’s clinical practice guidelines recommend monitoring hematocrit levels in men on TRT due to the risk of erythrocytosis.
 The AR CAG repeat length is a key predisposing factor for this adverse effect.
 An individual with a short CAG repeat has a lower threshold for testosterone-induced stimulation of erythropoietin production in the kidneys, leading to a greater increase in hematocrit compared to a man with a long CAG repeat on the same dose.

 Genetic variations in hormone-metabolizing enzymes like CYP19A1 and SRD5A2 determine the specific balance of active metabolites, shaping an individual’s side effect profile.